Psjsus4/m0lecon/2023/beginner/PWN/The Wall.md

 ### Getting the flag

-Exec it and send 21 chars and get the flag
+Execute it and send 21 chars and get the flag

 ![Solve](../imagines/flag.png)